System Dashboard

 - Debugger sessions

-🔑 Pro Tip: If you don’t have auto-documentation configured, you will still be able to see a summary of all components and platforms within your Multiplayer project.
+๐ Pro Tip: If you donโt have Auto-Documentation configured, you will still be able to see a summary of all Components and Platforms manually added within your Multiplayer project.

-🔑 Pro Tip: When System Auto-Documentation is configured, we can discover and document more information about your system and we’ll automatically update the APIs and Dependencies tabs.
+๐ Pro Tip: When Auto-Documentation is configured, we can discover and document more information about your system.
+The APIs and Dependencies tabs in the System Dashboard will automatically update on with Auto-Documentation enabled.

-If you also configured the Platform Debugger, all your deep session recordings will appear in the relevant session as well.
+If you also configured the Platform Debugger, all your deep session recordings will appear in the relevant tab as well.

 - Open your project